-210 The crystalline basement of the LM in the central portion of MZ3 is very well constrained by OBS records.
+The crystalline basement of the LM in the central portion of MZ3 is very well constrained by OBS records.
 They show long offsets refracted phases with only mild variations in apparent velocities (blue Pg phases).
-These are associated with numerous and quite high amplitude reflected phases (blue Top-Pg phases).
-These combined observations suggest a thick crust made characterized by a low velocity gradient but a strong internal reflectivity.
-At least 5 layers can be identified based on an average account of triplications between refracted and reflected phases.
-Apparent velocity of refracted phases ranges from 6.5 km/s for the shallow crust to 7 km/s or slightly above for the deep crust (e.g MZ3OBS11 and MZ3OBS25 on figures 5 and 6).
+These are associated with numerous and quite high amplitude reflected phases (blue top-Pg phases).
+These combined observations suggest a thick crust characterized by a low-velocity gradient but a strong internal reflectivity.
+At least five layers can be identified based on an average account of triplications between refracted and reflected phases.
+The apparent velocity of refracted phases ranges from 6.5 km s-1 for the shallow crust to 7 km s-1 for slightly above for the deep crust (e.g., MZ3OBS11 and MZ3OBS25 in Figs. 6 and 7).
 Triplication between crustal and mantle phases occurs typically at about 150 km offset.
-This offset decreases to less than 100 km for instruments located close to the NE end of the profile (e.g MZ3OBS31 on Figure 7) implying important crustal thinning.
+This offset decreases to less than 100 km for instruments located close to the NE end of the profile (e.g., MZ3OBS31 in Fig. 8), implying important crustal thinning.